-What to give: Gift cards to Wal-Mart, Target, Stop & Shop or Shop-Rite will help provide Christmas items and basic needs for Michelle, Dan, Trisha and Jimmy.
+WHAT TO GIVE: Gift cards to Wal-Mart, Target, Stop & Shop or Shop-Rite will help provide Christmas items and basic needs.

-To donate: Mail or drop off gift cards to JFEC, 28 Channing St., New London, CT 06320.
-If you don't have time to purchase a gift card, send a check (made payable to JFEC) and the agency will be happy to purchase the gift card.
-For more information, call (860) 442-8062 and ask for Mimi.
+TO DONATE: Mail or drop off gift cards to JFEC, 28 Channing St., New London, CT 06320.
+If you don’t have time to purchase a gift card, send us a check (made payable to JFEC) and we will be happy to purchase gift cards.
+Any questions, contact Mimi at (860) 442-8062 or email@example.com.

 Stories that may interest you